 Without health insurance, citizens often are unable to pay for the medical care they need and frequently forego preventive measures that would make that care unnecessary.
 Virginia works to reach some uninsured populations through a variety of federal and state programs.
-Over one million Virginians lack health insurance.
+However, nearly 860,000 Virginians still lack health insurance.

 Why is This Important?